erxand/First-Flutter-App-Audiobook-Player/README.md

 This app is intended to be an audiobook player, that is its basic function.
 As time goes on and I learn more I intend to add more features, but the primary goal of this project was just to make a funcitonal mobile app.

-{Provide a description of your app.
-Describe how to use the app.}

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the app running and a walkthrough of the code.}

 [Software Demo Video - Google Drive](http://youtube.link.goes.here)

 # Development Environment

 This app was made in the Dart language using the Flutter SDK, all development was done in Android Studio.

-{Describe the programming any libraries that you used.}

 Flutter uses plugins to import useful features that other people have already built, I used a few in this project.
 Here are some that I either used or learned from while attempting to use.